invertase/notifee/docs/react-native/docs/android/permissions.md

 previous: /react-native/docs/android/interaction
 ---

-# Understanding permission
+# Understanding permissions

 On Android, notification permission is granted by default.
 However, a user may revoke notification permissions later through various means.
 In addition, a user may manage or revoke this notification permission at any of three levels; application-wide, channel groups and channels.

-# Checking permission
+# Checking permissions

 For each level, you can check whether notifications are permitted through a direct Notifee API call, or listen for changes with event listeners.

 ## Application wide

-To check whether the user has enabled application-wide notifications, call [`getNotificationSettings`](/reference/getnotificationsettings).
+To check whether the user has enabled notifications for your app, call [`getNotificationSettings`](/reference/getnotificationsettings).
 The `authorizationStatus` attributes will returns `DENIED` if user has denied the permission, and `AUTHORIZED` if it's granted.

 ```js